 Recent studies have shown that many individuals with COVID-19 can transmit the virus without showing any symptoms through speaking, coughing or sneezing.
 While the most critical step to stopping the spread of the virus is still social distancing, good hygiene and hand washing with soap and water, wearing a face covering in essential public settings (grocery store, pharmacy) can provide an extra layer of protection.

 The American Cancer Society on Coronavirus

 Cancer patients are among those at high risk of serious illness from an infection because their immune systems are often weakened by cancer and its treatments.
 Patients and their caregivers need to take precautions to lower their risk of getting COVID-19.
-The CDC has specific recommendations for people at risk for serious illness, including COVID-19 infection.
+The CDC has specific recommendations for cancer patients and survivors.

 For FAQs and more from the American Cancer Society regarding COVID-19, click here.